gpozzi/gpozzi/README.md

 ### Hi there 👋

-- 👨‍💻 I’m Gonzalo, I'm 33 years old and I come from La Plata City, Argentina.
+- 👨‍💻 I’m Gonzalo, I'm 33 years old and I'm from La Plata City, Argentina.

-- ⚡ I've been a project coordinator / planner and I'm currently working as business consultant.
+- ⚡ I've been a construction project coordinator / planner and I'm currently working as business consultant.

 - 👀 I’m interested in developing a career into Data Analytics.